• Blog

 In other words, you don’t need a weekend workshop — you need an ongoing library of knowledge and support.

-When you use PlayPosit to develop your PD, this isn’t a problem!
+When you use WeVideo to develop your PD, this isn’t a problem!
 You’ll have a built-in community of knowledge that includes all your professional learning content.
-(This can be hosted within your LMS, on a website outside of your LMS, or linked within PlayPosit.)
+(This can be hosted.)

-How to create a PD library with PlayPosit
+How to create a PD library with WeVideo

-Screenshot of video content library in PlayPositAll PD resources are saved and easily tagged and shared.
+Assets library in WeVideo Interactivity.All resources, whether for PD or classroom instruction are saved and easily tagged and shared.

-All of the resources you create with PlayPosit are saved and easily accessible, so you don’t have to dedicate much extra thought to building out a content library.
+All of the resources you create with WeVideo are saved and easily accessible, so you don’t have to dedicate much extra thought to building out a content library.
 Here’s how it works:

 • All professional learning resources are saved to the cloud for easy review.

-• You can grant staff access to a shared media library.
+• You can grant staff access to a shared interactive lesson

 • Make use of tags to elevate powerful practices and make sure they get seen.